How to Effectively Create & Distribute Content that Enables the Pipeline

 Well, that is exactly what AK Operations does: align everything, and I mean everything, to the deal pipeline!

-Creating Top of the Funnel (TOFU) Content
+Creating Top of the Funnel Content

 Before planning any content strategy or topics, I like to ask sales leaders or teams their top 5 reasons for both winning and losing deals.
 Eventually, this will turn into the content used to prospect the top of the funnel, the large pool of potential customers you want to become more aware of your product or service.